 The first Pikmin saw Captain Olimar crash landing onto a strange alien world filled with giant artifacts and tiny plant-headed creatures ready to take his orders.
 He only has 30 in-game days to repair his ship and make his escape, putting an extra deadline on the player.

-Pikmin started an entire franchise for Nintendo, and the recent announcement that Pikmin 4 is in development speaks to the longevity of Captain Olimar and his garden of pals.
+Pikmin started an entire franchise for Nintendo, and the recent release of the rather brilliant Pikmin 4 on the Switch speaks to the longevity of Captain Olimar and his garden of pals.

 All of the appeal of the series is on full display in the first game: clever puzzles that involve managing your Pikmin and their elemental affinities, a fascinating and strange alien world to get lost in, and a consistently gratifying gameplay loop that’ll have you restarting Olimar’s journey over and over again.